 You can run these tests quickly to determine any hardware issue.
-These tests usually take 20-30 minutes to run and test limited functionality for a few subsystems like memory, CPU and disks.
+These tests usually take 20-30 minutes to run and test limited functionality for a few subsystems.
 The comprehensive test provides more exhaustive diagnostics.

 To run the quick test follow these steps: